flaviostutz/perfstat/README.md

 * Add this exporter to Prometheus configuration

+* Look at [docker-compose.yml](docker-compose.yml) for a complete example with Prometheus and Grafana

+* Download a example Grafana Dashboard for Perfstat [res/grafana1.json](here)

 #### Swarm

 * In order to run perfstat automatically on all hosts of a Swarm Cluster (even if the host is added after running this)